zeus-volkov-systems/messageapi/README.md

           }
         ```

+ - Protocols
     - Protocols are specialized, library specific implementations that translate between container record sets and some external system.
 These protocols are the parts of the system that call out to the external world, such as FTP servers, email clients, Kafka topics, or similar things.

     Protocols depend on the system that needs to be called out to, so they are more specialized plugin components than the schema or container parts of MessageAPI, which can generally be reused with almost any message type.

 ```